1.1. Contact organisation

 18.4.
 Data validation

-For checking and validating the source data after compilation and the results of the validations are monitored and used (including checking coverage, response rates and inconsistencies) through the Institutional Quality Report which includes
+The checking and validation of the source data after compilation, as well as the monitoring and use of validation results (including checking coverage, response rates and inconsistencies), are conducted through the Institutional Quality Report, which includes:

 18.5.
 Data compilation